Because slip and falls aren't sexy.

 2. DO get "dirty" … if you want.

 Maybe you want hard, fast "balls-to-the-stalls" shower sex.
 Maybe you're looking for a slow, gentle massage.
 Or maybe you're going for a combo.
-The most important thing to remember: Enjoy yourself and your partner.
+The most important thing to remember about how to have shower sex: Enjoy yourself and your partner.

 3. DON'T start out actually dirty.